Last Updated on June 2, 2023 by Matt

 But basically any decent day out there the dedicated crew will be shredding, and there are always some amazing rides going down.”

-Can you describe the emotions and sensations you experience when you realise you are in position for the biggest wave of the day?
+Can you describe the emotions and sensations you experience when you realize you are in position for the biggest wave of the day?

 “When you are in the right position for the set, like at any spot, at any size, you are trying to manage your emotions: